Physiologic Insulin Resensitization

 Though Physiologic Insulin Resensitization is a cutting-edge new treatment, there have been many benefits reported by patients that include:

-- Controlled blood sugar levels
+- Improved control of blood sugar levels

 - Diminished neuropathy

 - Restored energy

 - Controlled weight